ClickCease Managing Fast-Growing Pioneer Trees | Arborist Now - Arborist Now

 Don’t Try to Tame Fast-Growing Pioneers

 One of the most common problems that arborists confront is poor tree placement.
 It’s particularly frustrating because this often means that they become the bearers of bad news.
+Very often, the tree in question is a pioneer species.

 There’s just not a whole lot that can be done to make life easier on these poor, misplaced trees.
 You can dig them up and put them somewhere else, but this is easier said than accomplished.
 Transplanting even medium-sized trees is often cost-prohibitive, and transplantation always increases a tree’s stress.